NisaarAgharia/Neural-Networks-From-Scratch/README.md

 # Neural-Networks-From-Scratch
-This repo has Neural Networks from Scratch
+This repo has all the code for learning Neural Networks from Scratch

+Every file corresponding to important concepts of machine learning logistic regression.py numpy with python.py